Ric3y/1325-005-Byttleship/README.md

 # Byttleship

-Text based battleship-like game made using Java
+Terminal based battleship-like game made using Java

 ## How to use